10 Best Portable Solar Panels of 2022 – Reviews & Top Picks

 Finally, before you make a purchase, make sure to take safety into account.
 Ensure that all the components of your solar panel are waterproof, and more importantly, features that prevent overheating can help you avoid a potential fire hazard.
 Even with safety measures in place, keep a careful watch as you recharge phones and batteries.

-The Nekteck Portable Solar Panel is our top pick for the best value.
+The Nekteck Portable Solar Panel is our top pick for the best portable solar panels for the money.
 Able to charge up to two phones, the Nekteck is foldable and lightweight and equipped to attach to the exterior of your backpack.
 Although this portable solar panel is durable and weatherproof, it may be difficult to operate properly and is generally not compatible with directly charging most Apple products.

 The Renogy 200-Watt Eclipse Monocrystalline Solar Panel is our premium choice for its abundant 200 watts of charging capability.
 The Renogy’s waterproof solar panels come with a protective case for worry-free transport, alligator clips to help with connectivity, overcharge protection for safety, and temperature and battery voltage sensors for more effective operation.
 Unfortunately, the Renogy has poor quality kickstand construction, considering it is one of the most expensive portable solar panels on our list.